shieldworks/aegis-web/docs/register.md

 }
 ```

-Our demo app tries to read a secret file, every 5 seconds forever.
+Our demo app tries to read a secret file every 5 seconds forever.

 Yet, how do we tell **Aegis** about our app so that it can identify it to
-deliver secrets.
+deliver secrets?

-For this, there is an identity file which defines a `ClusterSPIFFEID` for
+For this, there is an identity file that defines a `ClusterSPIFFEID` for
 the workload:

 ```yaml